Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - For more details on how to register for TAGTHAi Easy Pay, you can check their official website here

-Practical tip: Do this at the airport when you arrive, or find a KBank FX booth in tourist areas like Siam Square or major shopping malls.
+Practical tip: Set this up at the airport when you arrive, or find a KBank FX booth in tourist areas like Siam Square or major shopping malls.

 5. White Temple (Wat Rong Khun) Entry Fee Doubles for Foreigners